profweston/Crime_Time_Final_Project/technology.md

 # Technologies Used

 ## Data Cleaning and Analysis
 Pandas has been used to clean the data and perform an exploratory analysis.
+Along with pandas, the datetime library as well as numpy were loaded for the cleaning and exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
 We plan to use AWS to store the dataset and connect with pgadmin from there to further transform the data for visualization.